dahlia-lib/dahlia/docs/usage/programmatic.rst

         </div>
     </div>

-Text can also be bold, strikethrough, underline, italic or removed of formatting.
+Text can also be bold, strikethrough, underline, italic, or removed of formatting.

 .. code-block:: python